Puglia & Basilicata Vespa Tour

 Puglia & Basilicata Vespa Tour itinerary

 Independent arrival in Bari and check into the four-star Palace Hotel.
 It is centrally located on Bari’s main shopping street and is less than a ten-minute walk from the old city center.
 The colorful and atmospheric old own has been revitalized during the past ten years.
 Cafés, wine bars, and trattorias line the labyrinthine medieval streets, all of which eventually lead to the remarkable Romanesque architecture of the 12th century Basilica di San Nicola.
 Dine independently tonight in one of the many local restaurants.
 All meals and transfer to Bari on your own.
+Overnight Bari.
 Hotel included.
 Dinner not included.

 Meet your guide this morning at 9:00 in the hotel lobby and transfer by van to the countryside just outside of Monopoli, where our Vespa will be waiting.
 We will do a safety talk and then practice riding in a parking lot before heading out onto a quiet road.
 When you feel comfortable on the Vespa – and we have assessed your ability to drive safely – we will head out to explore the countryside.
 Stop along the way to admire the view over a sea of olive trees that seem to wash up against the Adriatic.
 We take a side road to avoid traffic and ride to Monopoli’s imposing 16th century fortifications.
 Explore Monopoli by foot and then enjoy a lovely lunch at a local trattoria.
 Then hop back on your scooter and follow the coast road before climbing back up to Alberobello.
 On the way you'll pass whitewashed masserie, the imposing fortified manor houses that are the legacy of centuries of danger when corsairs raided the coast.
 Once in Alberobello, check into your "trulli house," which will be your home for the next two nights.
 Your bags are delivered by van.
 Meet again this afternoon for a guided visit of Alberobello’s famous Trulli Zone with a local guide.
 Dinner tonight is at Trattoria Terra Madre, where you enjoy a delicious meal made from produce grown in the owner's garden right outside the restaurant windows.
 Overnight Alberobello.
 Hotel, breakfast and dinner included.